“I have the urge”, I said to my wife. “You need to do something, you are not happy unless you are busy” she responded. “Go do it”, she smiled.

 - In general, mostly middle class and lower middle class population.

 Based on the outside forces at work on the idea, and my background anything along the lines of office type work or professional services are out of the question.
 No certifications to my name, so I can’t do any type of work related to HVAC, plumbing or electrical.
-So if I get involved in construction, it will be limited.
+If I get involved in construction, it will be limited.

-So based on the above, what is available to me?
+Based on the above, what is available to me?
 All of the below have limited customer interaction, rely heavily on me to perform the duties, do not require certifications or state licenses, and have a minimal investment of capital.